Companies that use Jumpcloud

 Analyzed and validated by Henley Wing Chiu

-Jumpcloud We detected 452 customers using Jumpcloud and 58 customers with estimated renewals in the next 3 months.
-The most common industry is Software Development (12%) and the most common company size is 2-10 employees (48%).
-Our methodology involves discovering URLs with known URL patterns through web crawling, certificate transparency logs, or modifications to subprocessor lists.
+Jumpcloud We detected 690 companies using Jumpcloud and 61 customers with upcoming renewal in the next 3 months.
+The most common industry is Software Development (12%) and the most common company size is 2-10 employees (46%).
+We find new customers by discovering URLs with known URL patterns through web crawling or modifications to subprocessor lists.
+Note: We detect companies that use Jumpcloud to manage their Google or Microsoft company accounts

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login